-5.5 Capacities of the scientific community and decision makers strengthened on new frameworks and tools, to underpin water governance and build resilience those affected by them, that innovative and creative options are considered and that new arrangements are workable, and acceptable to the public"11 (EEA, 2015, 12).
+5.5 Capacities of the scientific community and decision makers strengthened on new frameworks and tools, to underpin water governance and build resilience

 The UN-Water SDG-6 Synthesis Report suggests that good governance is essential for sustainable water management focusing on a bottom-up framework with multiple stakeholders.
-It's necessary to improve decision-making processes through public participation that "can ensure that decisions are based on shared knowledge, experiences and scientific evidence, are influenced by the views and experience of
+It's necessary to improve decision-making processes through public participation that "can ensure that decisions are based on shared knowledge, experiences and scientific evidence, are influenced by the views and experience of those affected by them, that innovative and creative options are considered and that new arrangements are workable, and acceptable to the public" (EEA, 2015, 12).

-Decisions to deal with water challenges require further to a holistic, coherent, and intersectoral vision, science-based policies to address all aspects of water uncertainty.
+Decisions to deal with water challenges require further to a holistic, coherent, and inter-sectoral vision, science-based policies to address all aspects of water uncertainty.
 Building resilience to uncertainty and future risks requires a continuous partnership of all stakeholders in Member States, working within an enabling legal, scientific, and institutional framework.